 There are many ways to monitor and maintain your reputation.
 Here are three free online reputation management tools that can help you stay on top of things and save time.

-Rankur offers a free plan as well as three other paid plans.
+Rankur offers a free plan as well as three other paid plans, depending on how many users you need, social profiles you want to monitor, and number of alerts about risks to your reputation.
 It helps with monitoring your social media presence, keeps track of where people are using your business’s name, and helps with team workflow.

 • Monitor: Rankur gives you the ability to monitor mentions on social media, reviews, blog postings and press releases

 • Reviews: The review feature of Rankur shows you any reviews posted online about your business, and also about your upper management.